 Condor becomes German launch customer for A330-900neo

 The A330-900neo is the latest generation aircraft in the A330 family.
 The plane features improved fuel efficiency over older versions of the A330, and it’s a great lower capacity alternative to the A350, which is otherwise Airbus’ flagship long haul aircraft nowadays.
-In a standard configuration the A330-900neo has a range of 6,550nm, and capacity to seat 287 people.
+In a standard configuration the A330-900neo has a range of 7,200nm, and capacity to seat 287 people.

 Condor is claiming that this will make the airline the European frontrunner for fuel efficiency on long haul flights.
 It’s even marketing this plane as the “2-liter aircraft,” because the airline states that per person fuel consumption will be 2.1 liters per 100 kilometers flown.

-Condor introducing new business class, premium economy
+Condor’s new business class, premium economy

 For context, currently Condor’s 767s are in a two cabin configuration.
 Business class consists of (heavily) slanted seats, which aren’t really competitive to other business class products out there (then again, there’s not much competition on the Frankfurt to Whitehorse route).

-German leisure airline Condor has placed an order for 16 Airbus A330-900neos, which will be delivered between 2022 and 2024.
+German leisure airline Condor will be taking delivery of 16 Airbus A330-900neos, which will be delivered between late 2022 and the middle of 2024.
 These will replace the carrier’s existing 13 Boeing 767-300ERs, which are getting old.

 Condor will always have a special place in my heart, as it’s the airline I most associate with my childhood.
 I have fond memories flying nonstop between Tampa and Frankfurt on the airline back in the day (though having to sit in the smoking section is also what got me interested in collecting miles in the first place, so I could travel more comfortably).